isabellaliev/ambiguity-in-action/README.md

 - `/outputs`: Visuals, counts, modality maps
 - `README.md`: You are here :)

-This repository supports my graduate research goals in computational linguistics, bridging my humanities foundation with applied data methodologies.
+This repository supports my graduate research goals in computational linguistics and reflects my ongoing transition from humanities-based inquiry to applied data analysis.